JordanWalsh35/Predicting-Drug-Use-with-the-Big-Five-Personality-Traits/README.md

 ```

-It should be noted that some data pre-processing was already performed by the original author before the dataset was made available for download.
+<p align="justify">It should be noted that some data pre-processing was already performed by the original author before the dataset was made available for download.
 This may or may not have included some data cleaning.
-What is known for sure is that the pre-processing performed by the author did include at least two steps: handling of categorical variables and feature scaling:
+What is known for sure is that the pre-processing performed by the author did include at least two steps: handling of categorical variables and feature scaling:</p>

 ### 1)	Handling of Categorical Variables:
-There are a number of categorical variables in the dataset, namely: age (range), gender, education, country and ethnicity.
+<p align="justify">There are a number of categorical variables in the dataset, namely: age (range), gender, education, country and ethnicity.
 These were all given numerical values.
-This was presumably done in a way that intended to avoid one-hot encoding (creating binary data for each categorical option, i.e. 1 or 0) given the number of possible values for each category.
+This was presumably done in a way that intended to avoid one-hot encoding (creating binary data for each categorical option, i.e. 1 or 0) given the number of possible values for each category.</p>

-For example age has six levels (possible values), education has nine, country has seven and ethnicity has seven.
+<p align="justify">For example age has six levels (possible values), education has nine, country has seven and ethnicity has seven.
 If these variables were one-hot encoded there would be 29 columns for just four variables.
-When dealing with categorical variables that have multiple options like this, having this many dummy columns is often avoided as it may impact the results of the study.
+When dealing with categorical variables that have multiple options like this, having this many dummy columns is often avoided as it may impact the results of the study.</p>

 ### 2)	Feature Scaling
-It can be seen by looking the dataset above that some sort of feature scaling was also performed on the data.
+<p align="justify">It can be seen by looking the dataset above that some sort of feature scaling was also performed on the data.
 This appears to be a form of standardization scaling as the data is distributed about a mean of approximately zero.
 This applies to both categorical and numerical data.
-Therefore, no feature scaling was needed to be done as part of this project in order to facilitate the predictive modelling section later on.
+Therefore, no feature scaling was needed to be done as part of this project in order to facilitate the predictive modelling section later on.</p>

 ### Converting Back to Original Data
-The keys were provided by the authors so that the scaled data can be converted back to the original data.
+<p align="justify">The keys were provided by the authors so that the scaled data can be converted back to the original data.
 This was partially done for visual/aesthetic purposes but mostly because the original data was used to calculate the descriptive statistics for the Big Five traits.
 This was not a complete necessity but it was preferred to show the descriptive statistics of the Big Five in a form that was consistent with typical scores.
 The keys were saved in a file called Dictionaries.xlsx.
-The converted (original) data can be seen below.
+The converted (original) data can be seen below.</p>

 ```python
 # Dictionaries for categorical variables